mattbierner/blog.mattbierner.com/_posts/2014-05-04-inlining-in-khepri-introduction.md

 # Khepri Inlining
-The Khepri compiler can inline small function calls to eliminated call overhead.
-This section details when a function can or cannot be inlined, and how code may be effected by inlining.
+The Khepri compiler can inline small function calls to eliminate call overhead.
+This section details when a function can or cannot be inlined, and how code may be affected by inlining.

 {% include image.html file="crowbar_36335_lg.gif" description="Work safe, work smart.
 Your future depends on it." %}

-The compiler attempts to optimize code without effecting its visible behavior, but does make a few important exceptions for inlining.
+The compiler attempts to optimize code without affecting its visible behavior, but does make a few important exceptions for inlining.
 [Khepri's inlining documentation](https://github.com/mattbierner/khepri/wiki/inlining) has more comprehensive inlining documentation.

 ## Lambda Functions
 Any call to a lambda function may be inlined.
 Lambda functions are functions that:

 * Have an expression body.
 Functions with block bodies cannot be inlined at this time.
-* Does not use a [fat arrow unpack](https://github.com/mattbierner/khepri/wiki/functions#fat-arrows-this-unpacks).
+* Do not use a [fat arrow unpack](https://github.com/mattbierner/khepri/wiki/functions#fat-arrows-this-unpacks).

 ```js
 // These are lambda functions